CiscoLives/LTRATO-2001/docs/tasks/task4/step1.rst

     .. note::

-        Don't close Linux shell, otherwise, it will stop the local pyATS web server.
+        Don't close the Linux shell; otherwise, it will stop the local pyATS web server.

     Click the upper line in a list to open results of the last job run: